About the project

 The Plan also supports an assessment of community need and demand for additional youth recreation spaces and facilities.
 Key actions included in the plan are:

-• develop a funding program that covers the costs for these proposed facilities, including maintenance and renewal.
+• to develop a funding program that covers the costs for these proposed facilities, including maintenance and renewal.

 What we did